mcmoyer11/whquestions-tgrep2/corpus/README.md

 1. Log on and set environment variables (or check that they are set).

-2. Copy the TDTlite example project into your home directory and set your project specific paths.
+2. Copy the TDTlite project into your home directory and set your project specific paths.

 3. Run TDTlite!